Tonya JohnstonMental Skills Coach

-Tonya’s clients range from youngsters just starting out in the pony divisions, to professionals competing at the international level.
-She conducts mental training clinics throughout the country and works with high school and university equestrian teams, including the Stanford, Smith and USC Equestrian Teams.
+Tonya’s individual clients range from youngsters just starting out in the pony divisions all the way up to professionals competing at international championships.
+She conducts mental training clinics at private barns throughout the country and also works with high school and university equestrian teams, including the Stanford, Savannah College of Art and Design and USC Equestrian Teams.
+Tonya has presented mental skills workshops for the USHJA, USEF, CPHA and PCHA associations.

 As a Rider

 Tonya’s passion for the mental side of sport developed through a lifetime of riding and competing.
 She was always intrigued by the behind-the-scenes preparation and psychological skills that helped people succeed.
-Tonya has many championships, wins and year-end awards in the jumper and equitation divisions to her credit.
-She currently shows in the amateur medals in California, and recently won the CPHA Foundation 22 & Over, Foxfield, Hudson & Co Jr/Am and PCHA Adult Medal Finals.
-Tonya feels that competitive involvement in the sport helps her to better assist her equestrian clients; she rides with Hope and Ned Glynn at Sonoma Valley Stables in Petaluma, California.
+Tonya has many championships, wins and year-end awards in the hunter and equitation divisions to her credit.

 For many years Tonya taught in the Sport Psychology Master’s program at John F. Kennedy University in Pleasant Hill, CA. She taught classes including Performance Enhancement A and B, Psychology of Injury, and Camp Development as well as working as a supervisor for applied sport psychology interns.
 In 2010 Tonya was awarded Teacher of Year in the Graduate School of Professional Psychology at JFK University, and in 2013 she was awarded the Alumni of the Year.